ba-st/Ansible/docs/WorkerQueue.md

 This schema is also known as [producer/consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).

-## Spawning a bunch of minions
+## A brief review of concepts

+Let's review AMQP concepts inspecting a consumer setup step-by-step.
 The first thing you need to do is to stablish a connection to the broker

 ````Smalltalk
 connection := AmqpConnectionBuilder new